FlowFuse/helm/helm/flowforge/README.md

  To use AWS SES to send email

  - `forge.email.ses.region` the AWS region the SES service is enabled
+ - `forge.email.ses.sourceArn` the AWS ARN for the identity to send email as (optional, default not set)

  ### MQTT Broker